smallDazza/T1A2_Portfolio/README.md

     - 4 pages are using either section or article tags for text components to display content for the relative page.
 Text components styled with css.
     - 3 pages are also using the unordered list element to display text components relative to the subject or to list external links.
 - **Graphical Components**
-    - all 5 pages have graphical components (or mixed with text) to enhance the page content.
+    - all 5 pages (+ the blog website) have graphical components (or mixed with text) to enhance the page content.
 Graphical components are styled with css.
-- **Animation Applied To Component**
+**CSS styling properties applied**
+- Colour Custom Properties: the colours from the colour palette have been saved as universal selectors using the '*' in each css file.
+- Text Font: on all pages the Arial font has been chosen as the first choice in the body element.
+- Background Color: this is used on all sections and components to make the content stand out.
+- Background Image: this is used on 4 pages to give tha main element area a style to match the page subject.
+- Flex Box: On all web pages (+ the blog website) Flex has been used for wrapping &/or centering of the header display, navigation bar, and the main content area for the text and graphical component sections.
-    - the home page has a animation function applied to a graphical component called 'ease-in-out'.
+- Animation: the home page has a animation function applied to a graphical component called 'ease-in-out'.
 This will transform the component on the page to different sizes giving the appearance of shrinking & expanding, on a infinite loop. **This only applies to larger screens - as looked a little strange on smaller screens**

 ## Tech Stack ##
 - HTML5: a main index.html + 4 other html files (1 or each page) located in the pages folder.